-3.5.1.2 Subdeployment Targeting
+3.5.1.2 Advanced (Subdeployment) Targeting

-When targeting standalone queue and topic resources, or when bypassing the default targeting mechanism for other resource types, you must use subdeployment targets.
+When targeting standalone queue and topic resources, or when bypassing the default targeting mechanism for other resource types, you must use advanced targeting (also known as subdeployment targeting).
 A subdeployment is a mechanism by which targetable system module resources (such as standalone destinations, distributed destinations, and connection factories) are grouped and targeted to specific server resources within a system module's targeting scope.